-If you are a new parishioner I would encourage you to register online or complete a New Parishioner Registration form, kept at the back of the church and pass to me or Deacon Peter at one of our services.
+If you are a new parishioner I would encourage you to register online or complete a New Parishioner Registration form, kept at the back of the church and pass to me or Fr Allan at one of our services.

-St Peter Chanel RC, our parish primary school is a vital part of our community and close links are fostered between the parish and the school with termly mass being held at the 10.00am Sunday service.
-Many of the children along with their parents are involved in the parish preparation programmes for the First Holy Communion and sacrament of Reconciliation.
+St Peter Chanel RC, our parish primary school is a vital part of our community and close links are fostered between the parish and the school with termly mass being held at the 10.00 am Sunday service.
+Many of the children along with their parents are involved in the parish preparation programs for the First Holy Communion and sacrament of Reconciliation.
 After making their First Holy Communion children are invited to become altar servers from Year 3 onwards

 The Catholic Bishops’ Conference of England and Wales has today updated its advice to Dioceses and Parishes regarding the necessary measures to be taken to combat the spread of the Coronavirus.